Riverscapes/pyBRAT/docs/Vision.md

 BRAT currently consists of an ArcGIS Toolbox.
 However, we think BRAT could be more useful to managers, practitioners and researchers if we could deploy it as:

-- A WebGIS application that would allow users to:​
+- A WebGIS application that would allow users to:

   * Explore and visualize  BRAT runs for the Western US in a Google Maps interface